kc3-lang/kc3/README.md

 It could be described as C89 with Elixir macros and pattern matching, and an embedded graph database for a fully indexed object system.

-The idea is to plug macros and pattern matching into C89.
+The idea is to plug macros and pattern matching into C89 and use them to implement a graph database for a persistent object system.

 The garbage collector is optional, like in C.

 ```